-2022 has been the fourth year BYC has offered a complete high school experience from Year 7 to 12, giving our students a clear and supportive pathway through high school and into the adult world.
-In 2022, we have commenced Year 12 at our Lawson Campus.
+2023 has been the fifth year BYC has offered a complete high school experience from Year 7 to 12, giving our students a clear and supportive pathway through high school and into the adult world.

-Across both campuses we have 22 students entering Year 11 and a further 12 entering Year 12.
+Across both campuses we have 16 students entering Year 11 and a further 5 entering Year 12.
 Overall, retention rates have improved in the transition from Year 10 to Year 11, and majority of students have chosen to continue onto Year 12 completing Year 11 or turning 17.